-Drive performance is characterized by the following parameters:
+Hard disk drive performance is characterized by the following parameters:

-- Command Overhead
+- · Command Overhead

-- Mechanical Positioning
+- · Mechanical Positioning

 - Seek Time

 - Latency

 - Data Transfer Speed

 - Buffering Operation (Look ahead/Write Cache)

-Note: All the above parameters contribute to drive performance.
+Note: All the above parameters contribute to the hard disk drive performance.
 There are other parameters which contribute to the performance of the actual system.
-This specification defines the essential characteristics of the drive.
+This specification defines the essential characteristics of the hard disk drives.
 This specification does not include the system throughput as this is dependent upon the system and the application.